apache/metron/metron-platform/metron-common/README.md

     * units - The units of 'durationAgo'.
     * config_overrides - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
 Default is the empty Map, meaning no overrides.
   * Returns: The selected profile measurement timestamps.
 These are ProfilePeriod objects.

+### `PROFILE_WINDOW`
+  * Description: The profiler periods associated with a window selector statement from an optional reference timestamp.
+  * Input:
+    * windowSelector - The statement specifying the window to select.
+    * now - Optional - The timestamp to use for now.
+    * config_overrides - Optional - Map (in curly braces) of name:value pairs, each overriding the global config parameter of the same name.
+Default is the empty Map, meaning no overrides.
+  * Returns: The selected profile measurement periods.
+These are ProfilePeriod objects.

 ### `PROTOCOL_TO_NAME`
   * Description: Converts the IANA protocol number to the protocol name